cdlavila/virtual-bank/README.md

 1. Run `pylint filename.py` to run the linter on a specific file
 2. Run `pylint foldername` to run the linter on a specific folder

+## Tests
+1. Run `python3 -m unittest discover -s accounts -p "test_*.py"` to run the unit tests of a specific app
+2. Run `python3 -m unittest discover -s accounts -p "file_name.py"` to run the unit tests of a specific file

+## DRF CLI
+1. Run `python manage.py startapp <app_name>` to create a new app
+2. Run `python manage.py runserver` to run the server

 ## Docker
 Additionally, if you want to run the application with docker, you can do it with the following command:
 ```bash